ShiyuNee/When-to-Retrieve/README.md

 # When-to-Retrieve
-Implementation of "Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation"
+This is the official repo of the paper `When Do LLMs Need Retrieval Augmentation?
+Mitigating LLMs’ Overconfidence Helps Retrieval Augmentation`.
+We will release the code soon.